sahilkadiyan/sahilkadiyan/Readme.md

 <h1 align="center">Hi 👋, I'm Sahil Kadiyan</h1>
 <h3 align="center">I'm a programmer working to better understand how can a piece of code made the life of humans so easy !!! and aiming for implementing dsa in real life .
 I enjoy generating new ideas and devising feasible solutions to broadly relevant problems.
-I’m seeking opportunities that will allow me to develop and promote technologies that benefit humans.
-Moreover i am a front end web developer and i love to create websites .
-In freetime i like to play badminton and spend rest of the time with chats .</h3>
+I’m seeking opportunities that will allow me to develop and promote technologies that benefit humans.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sahilkadiyan&label=Profile%20views&color=0e75b6&style=flat" alt="sahilkadiyan" /> </p>